 How iDiagnostics Compares with Alternative Technologies

 We have carefully examined the multitude of alternative methods and found that iDiagnostics is a superior technology for precision medicine, including home use diagnostics.
-To the best of our knowledge, iDiagnostics is the only technology which is accurate and rapid, multiplexed along three major classes of molecular markers, yet can be downsized to an inexpensive handheld device.
+To the best of our knowledge, iDiagnostics is the only technology which is accurate and rapid, multiplexed along four major classes of molecular markers, yet can be downsized to an inexpensive handheld device.
 The projected cost of iDiagnostics cradle is $200, and disposable cartridges are anticipated to cost $1-3.
-We are not aware about other technologies that could be as sensitive, accurate, rapid, detect all three major classes of markers, and yet be affordable.
+We are not aware about other technologies that could be as sensitive, accurate, rapid, detect all four major classes of markers, and yet be affordable.
+The closest competing technology appear to be biodetection based on electrochemiluminescence (ECL) assays.
+ECL assays, however, require labor intense sample preparation.
+Additionally, ECL detection requires both electrochemical and luminescence subsystems, which results in larger costs of the system.

-After 9-11 followed by the anthrax letter attack, the U.S. government invested over $70 billion in bio-defense.
+After 9-11 followed by the anthrax letters attack, the U.S. government invested over $80 billion in bio-defense.
 There is no analytical technique that has not been tried for bio-detection.
 However, most of the techniques are too imprecise or too costly.
 The Department of Defense is carefully monitoring existing and emerging technologies that can be used for protection of the U.S. soldiers against biological warfare agents.
-In 2013 DOD issued a 663-page document (www.cbrnhorizonscan.com), which ranked our classical TIRF array biosensors among most promising devices that are well-suited for military applications.
+In 2013 DOD issued a 663-page document , which ranked our classical TIRF array biosensors among most promising devices that are well-suited for military applications.
 We performed further analysis from the standpoint of civil applications and compared iDiagnostics with alternative technologies that theoretically could be employed for home use.
-We found that iDiagnostics showed several superior advantages, including (i) the low limit of detection and high sensitivity sufficient for detection of virtually all clinically significant markers, (ii) the broad dynamic range, which covers the entire spectrum of bio-marker concentrations that are clinically significant for the diagnosing of diseases, (iii) the capability of simultaneously detecting three classes of markers: proteins, nucleic acids, and metabolites.
-To the best of our knowledge, iDiagnostics is the only technology which is capable of providing such combination of advantages for precision and rapid molecular diagnosing, yet at affordable cost.
+We found that iDiagnostics showed several superior advantages, including (i) the low limit of detection and high sensitivity sufficient for detection of virtually all clinically significant markers, (ii) the broad dynamic range, which covers the entire spectrum of bio-marker concentrations that are clinically significant for the diagnosing of diseases, (iii) the capability of simultaneously detecting three or more classes of biomarkers: proteins, nucleic acids, and metabolites, (iv) exceptional flexibility of the platform which allow for interfacing bioassays as well as chemical assays for detection of bioanalytes and chemical analytes of different classes.
+To the best of our knowledge, iDiagnostics is the only technology which is capable of providing such combination of advantages for precision and rapid molecular diagnosing, yet at an affordable cost.

+TIRF Labs’ iDiagnostics project does Not pursue a commercial goal.
 Our goal is to make accurate diagnosis affordable to every family on the globe.
-Rather than selling iDiagnostics to a big-name company, we are turning to you on the Internet for funding, so that we can guarantee affordable access to this life-saving technology - precision medicine of the future for you and every family on the globe.
+Rather than involving a venture capital or selling iDiagnostics to a big-name company, we are seeking The Giving Pledge donations, US government and international grants, sponsorships, and donations from individuals and organizations, so that we can guarantee affordable access to this life-saving technology - precision medicine for every family on the globe.
 We are not interested to create just one more expensive diagnostic technology for centralized laboratories.

 The involvement of venture or angel capital firms appears to be even less efficient than the possible acquisition of the iDiagnostics by a large firm.
 Unfortunately, the rate of success for typical venture/angel capital firm is less than 5%, meaning that just one company, which is successful, should cover losses incurred by 19 unsuccessful startups that did not make it to the market.